00xbyte/00xbyte.github.io/_posts/2023-05-13-bootloader-password-bypass.md

 image: /assets/img/post/uart.jpg
 authors:
 - 00xbyte
+description: Hacking and bypassing bootloader password.
+Router firmware meets a security researcher, with an ISP's desperate attempt to implement security.
+Take contorl over your router and flash custom firmware!
 ---

 There is a saying that you don't truly own a router until you flash your own firmware on it.